aoterodelaroza/aoterodelaroza.github.io/_critic2/manual/11_integrate.md

 VCUTOFF vcutoff.r
 QTREE maxlevel.i plevel.i
 ~~~
-The QTREE integration method is a new algorithm capable of calculating
+The QTREE integration method calculates the QTAIM atomic properties by
-the QTAIM atomic properties in a more efficient way than the bisection
+discretization of the smallest part of the crystal that reproduces the
-approach.
-QTREE is specific to solid-state problems, and is based on a
+whole system by symmetry.
+QTREE is specific to solid-state problems,
-hierarchical subdivision of the irreducible part of the WS cell,
+and is based on a hierarchical subdivision of the irreducible part of
-employing a tetrahedral grid.
-The integration region is selected so as
+the WS cell, employing a tetrahedral grid.
+The integration region is
-to maximize the use of symmetry, and partitioned into
+selected so as to maximize the use of symmetry, and partitioned into
 tetrahedra.
 These tetrahedra enter a recursive subdivision process in
 which each of them is divided in 8 at each level, up to a level given
-by the user, the maxlevel.i indicated after the QTREE keyword
+by the user, the `maxlevel.i` indicated after the QTREE keyword
 (default, 6).
 Every tetrahedron vertex is assigned to a non-equivalent
 atom in the unit cell by tracing a gradient path.
 Finally, the
 tetrahedra are integrated and the properties assigned to the